Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 What Are Trade Terms?

 In mature FMCG markets, trade terms typically consume 15-30% of gross sales.
-At some companies, the figure exceeds 40%, meaning less than 60% of their theoretical revenue actually reaches their bank account — and in mismanaged portfolios the number can climb higher still.
+At some companies the figure exceeds 40%, meaning less than 60% of theoretical revenue actually reaches the bank account, and in mismanaged portfolios the number can climb higher still.

-1. Category — Structural, Efficiency, Performance, Promotional, Consumer Activation (the 5-bucket RGM hierarchy)
+- Category: Structural, Efficiency, Performance, Promotional, Consumer Activation (the 5-bucket RGM hierarchy)

-2. Type — e.g., Channel Discount, Logistics Rebate, Growth Incentive, Display Allowance, Multibuy Funding
+- Type: e.g., Channel Discount, Logistics Rebate, Growth Incentive, Display Allowance, Multibuy Funding

-3. Mechanism — On-invoice (deducted at purchase) vs. Off-invoice (paid later)
+- Mechanism: On-invoice (deducted at purchase) vs. Off-invoice (paid later)

-4. Conditionality — Unconditional (paid regardless) vs. Conditional (earned by meeting measurable counterparts)
+- Conditionality: Unconditional (paid regardless) vs. Conditional (earned by meeting measurable counterparts)

-Understanding this taxonomy is foundational because each dimension has different strategic implications.
+Each dimension has different strategic implications.
 On-invoice terms are visible to competitors through shared supplier-pricing databases and become the market reference price; off-invoice terms are confidential.
 Unconditional terms are sunk costs with zero behavioral leverage; conditional terms drive retailer behavior.
-The 5-bucket category axis determines *what kind of retailer behavior* each pound is actually buying — or, in the unconditional case, *failing to buy*.
+The 5-bucket category axis determines what kind of retailer behavior each pound is actually buying, or, in the unconditional case, failing to buy.

 Trade Terms Arithmetic